eber404/btc-price/README.md

-using petite-vue to fetch the btc price in real time
+using petite-vue to fetch btc price in real time